What can be donated?

 Q. Can I donate if I’m older and/or have medical issues?

 A. Everyone should consider themselves a potential donor, regardless of age or medical conditions.
-Medical professionals evaluate each patient at the time of death and determine if a person’s organs, eyes or tissues are medically suitable for donation.
+Each patient is evaluated at the time of death to determine which organs and tissues may be medically suitable for donation.